operator-framework/operator-sdk/website/content/en/docs/changelog/_index.md

 - Ansible operator proxy added the cache handler which allows the get requests to use the operators cache. [#760](https://github.com/operator-framework/operator-sdk/pull/760)
 - Ansible operator proxy added ability to dynamically watch dependent resource that were created by ansible operator. [#857](https://github.com/operator-framework/operator-sdk/pull/857)
 - Ansible-based operators have leader election turned on by default.
 When upgrading, add environment variable `POD_NAME` to your operator's Deployment using the Kubernetes downward API.
 To see an example, run `operator-sdk new --type=ansible ...` and see file `deploy/operator.yaml`.
 - A new command [`operator-sdk scorecard`](https://github.com/operator-framework/operator-sdk/blob/master/doc/sdk-cli-reference.md#scorecard) which runs a series of generic tests on operators to ensure that an operator follows best practices.
-For more information, see the [`Scorecard Documentation`](doc/test-framework/scorecard.md)
+For more information, see the [`Scorecard Documentation`][scorecard_docs].

 ### Changed